-In the building on the right of Fig. 1 there is a large room containing computing equipment (Fig. 8).
+In the building on the right of Figure 1 there is a large room containing computing equipment (Figure 8).
 Presumably, this is where senior operatives are developing strategies for improving the forecasting operations.
-The banner reads "Scheutz Difference Engine".
+The banner reads 'Scheutz Difference Engine'.
+Figure 9 shows the rotating hemispheric bowl.

-"In a basement an enthusiast is observing eddies in the liquid lining of a huge spinning bowl, but so far the arithmetic proves the better way.
-In another building are all the usual financial, correspondence and administrative offices."
+In a basement an enthusiast is observing eddies in the liquid lining of a huge spinning bowl, but so far the arithmetic proves the better way.
+In another building are all the usual financial, correspondence and administrative offices.